Manila, I’m coming home!

 Ramen Kuroda – Lucky Chinatown Mall

-Most of the time, ordering Ramen at a restaurant can be pretty steep, which is why Ramen Kuroda has become a one-of-a-kind restaurant for its reasonably-priced, rich-in-flavor bowls of ramen for as low as ₱180.
+Most of the time, ordering Ramen at a restaurant in Manila can be pretty steep, which is why Ramen Kuroda has become a one-of-a-kind restaurant for its reasonably-priced, rich-in-flavor bowls of ramen for as low as ₱180.

 Some notable dishes they offer: Aka Chashumen, Kuro Chashumen, and Shiro Chashumen.